Rethinking the Effective Sample Size: Approximating the effective sample size

 \section{Approximating the effective sample size}

-The first part of the approximation in Eq. \eqref{eq_rule_of_thumb} of Eq. \eqref{eq_var_var} is partially developed in \cite{Kong92}.
-However, in the Kong's manuscript, the final steps of the derivation have been omitted.
 In the following, we first detail all the steps in the derivation of the approximation $\ESS$.
 Then, we summarize the different assumptions and approximations behind $\ESS$.
 Finally, we analyze the consequences of these assumptions and approximations.